 Riley, though less effective than Huey, is a stubborn street brawler who can back up his smacktalk on occasion.
-And Word Of God says that he is Made of Iron, even more so than his technique-oriented brother.
+He's Made of Iron, even more so than his technique-oriented brother.

 Thelma Freeman shows that this trope has been passed down the family for generations.